Commodore's Notes: Thanks

 Notes:

-1 Race Directors score their best result for
+1 Race Directors score their best result for the race they direct

 (provided they do not race)